MileHacker Logo

 Tea House Rituals

-Participate in traditional tea ceremonies for a peaceful and polished cultural experience.
+Participate in traditional tea ceremonies for a calm and polished cultural experience.

 Culinary Tips

-Dive into the local food scene.
+Dive into the area's food scene.
 Don't hesitate to try street food and explore less touristy areas for authentic tastes.

 • Learn a few basic Chinese phrases for ordering or dietary restrictions.